New England Anti-Slavery Society: Massachusetts General Colored Association

 In January 1833, Thomas Dalton, president of the Massachusetts General Colored Association, led a successful petition to merge with the New England Anti-Slavery Society.
 Separate black anti-slavery societies had already existed in Massachusetts, New York, Ohio, Connecticut, and New Jersey, however, a strong feeling against the organization of separate anti-slavery societies had been emerging.

 Together they organized anti-slavery conventions and speaking programs throughout New England.

 Sometime after Joshua Easton was sent as a delegate to the New England society in 1833, African Americans were granted full membership in the organization.

 American Anti-Slavery Society

 In 1833, Garrison and Arthur Tappan expanded this society and formed the American Anti-Slavery Society.
 The American Anti-Slavery Society, however, attempted to create state-based organizations under the umbrella of its executive committee.
 At first the New England Anti-Slavery Society and the American Society worked together, with the New England Society becoming an auxiliary in 1834.

+Integration with Black Activism

+A defining moment in the society's growth was moving from a white-led group to a more diverse society.
+While many contemporary organizations remained segregated, the NEASS worked to seek out partnership with established Black leadership to support their causes.
+In 1833, the society merged with the Massachusetts General Colored Association, a move facilitated by activists like Thomas Dalton.
+This was a huge step for the 1830s; it ensured that the NEASS was not just white reformers, but a coalition that granted roles and inclusion of African Americans.
+The collaboration provided the NEASS with essential leverage and credibility which linked their moral arguments to the lived experience of the free Black communities in the North who were fighting for their own civil right and freedom of their Southern families.